txt/mase/READINGrubric.md

 or some derived product.</td></tr>

 <tr><td>
-17. Scripts   </td><td> used to perform the analysis (the main analysis or the subsequent statistical tests or visualizations; e.g.    the  [Python Sparklines generator](https://pypi.python.org/pypi/pysparklines)).
+17. Scripts   </td><td> used to perform the analysis (the main analysis or the subsequent statistical tests or visualizations; e.g.    the
+<a href="https://pypi.python.org/pypi/pysparklines">Python Sparklines generator</a>
+or code for a fast <a href="https://gist.github.com/timm/a6e759eb7d9b5f05b468">a12</a> test.
 Scripts can also implement some of the patterns identified by the paper.</td></tr>
   <tr><td>18.
 Sample  models </td><td>Can generate exemplar data;  or which offer an executable form of current hypotheses.
 Or, these models could be a set of standard problems everyone shares
   (e.g. the verification comminity and optimization community have